Michael Kallbäck: Career

-Michael started playing club football playing for Degerfors IF which is one of the prominent classical football teams in Sweden.
+Kallbäck started playing club football playing for Degerfors IF which is one of the prominent classical football teams in Sweden.
 However, his playing career was cut short and he began his coaching career.
 He got his first UEFA A license and became the sport director and manager of two Swedish clubs Ängelholms FF and IK Brage.
 He ended his coaching stint with IK Brage in 2013 and then started up his own company as a sports agent.

-He founded the Neverland Management in 2014 which is mainly into promoting women's football.
+He founded the Neverland Management in 2014 and since its inception, it has been predominantly active in promoting women's football.
 He serves as the CEO of the sports agency since 2014 and it has become one of the leading sports agencies in the world concentrating in women's football under his leadership.
 He initially focused representing only male players but after the birth of his first daughter Charlie, he also began representing the women players.

 As a player agent, he represents players such as Nikola Durdic, Nadia Nadim, Amor Layouni, Johan Bertilsson, Vladimir Rodic, Sofia Jakobsson, Julia Zigiotti Olme, Romain Gall, Marcus Degerlund and Elizabeth Addo.
 Kallbäck was early on the Swedish market to represent both men's and women's players and he is regarded as one of the few agents to represent both men and women in football.
 He had also involved in popular transfers such as Danish forward Martin Braithwaite to FC Barcelona, Swedish goalkeeper Robin Olsen to AS Roma, Sofia Jakobsson to Real Madrid and Afghan refugee turned footballer Nadia Nadim to Paris Saint Germain.

 In 2016, Kallbäck appeared in the Danish documentary "Nadia Nadim Angriber", a documentary based on influential Afghan-Danish footballer Nadia Nadim.
 He appeared in 2 episodes which was shown on Danish DR1 and later on SVT.